Felicia Rice: Selected collections, exhibitions, and performances

-Rice’s limited edition artists' books, broadsides, and prints can be found in Special Collections at Stanford's Cecil H. Green Library; Victoria & Albert Museum (London); the Bodleian Library; Rare Books and Manuscripts at the New York Public Library; the Whitney Museum of American Art (New York); Bancroft Library (University of California at Berkeley); Special Collections at University Library (University of California-Santa Cruz); Special Collections at the University of Iowa; the Getty Museum; Yale University Art Gallery; and the Library of Congress (Washington, D.C.).
+Rice's limited edition artists' books, broadsides, and prints can be found in Special Collections at Stanford's Cecil H. Green Library; Victoria & Albert Museum in London; the Bodleian Library at Oxford; Rare Books and Manuscripts at the New York Public Library; the Whitney Museum of American Art in New York; Bancroft Library at University of California at Berkeley; Special Collections at University Library at University of California-Santa Cruz; Special Collections at the University of Iowa; the Getty Museum; Yale University Art Gallery; and the Library of Congress in Washington, D.C.

 Recent exhibitions featuring Rice's work include "Artists and Their Books, Books and Their Artists" at the Getty Research Institute (2018); the Codex International Book Fair (2017); a solo exhibition at Special Collections, University of Iowa (2016); the Segundo Concurso de Internacional de Libro Artista in Guadalajara, Mexico (2014); "The Art of the Book in California: Five Contemporary Presses" at the Cantor Arts Center at Stanford University, in Washington, D.C., and at several sites in Mexico; and "Obsidian Mirror-Travels: Refracting Ancient Mexican Art and Archeology,” at the Getty Research Institute (2011).

-Rice has performed her spoken word pieces at the University of Iowa (2016); the University of Southern California and the University of California-Irvine (2015); the Galería de la Raza (2015); Michigan State University (2014); and the Mary Porter Sesnon Gallery, UC-Santa Cruz (2014).
+Rice has performed her spoken word pieces at the University of Iowa (2016); the University of Southern California and the University of California, Irvine (2015); the Galería de la Raza (2015); Michigan State University (2014); and the Mary Porter Sesnon Gallery at her alma mater UC-Santa Cruz (2014).

 Rice is featured in the PBS documentary series Craft in America, first aired nationwide in the US in December 2018.